The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Single target DoT (10 ticks of 55 potency), instant cast
 * Total potency: 550
-* Combust is a gain on four targets, and a lost on 5+ targets compared to gravity.
+* Combust is a gain on four targets, and a loss on 5+ targets compared to gravity.
-* Try not to refresh Combust early, losing ticks of Combust is a bigger lost than trying to fit it into buffs
+* Try not to refresh Combust early, losing ticks of Combust is a bigger loss than trying to fit it into buffs
 * If Optimizing:
           *Refreshing Combust early can be a gain if you know your kill/phase time and you know you will lose ticks anyway.*
           Combust is a gain on Fall Malefic after five ticks.